B3tty/UserInfo/TRD.md

 }
 ```

-## Brainstorming on technical aspect
+## Brainstorming on technical aspects

 In the end, we want something like this :